 Treatment for follicular cancer requires surgically removing as much of the thyroid gland as possible and destroying any remaining thyroid tissue, including the metastases, if present, with radioactive iodine.
 It is usually curable, but less so than papillary cancer.

-About 3% of thyroid cancers are a medullary carcinoma that begins in the thyroid gland but in a different type of cell than that which produces thyroid hormone.
+About 4% of thyroid cancers are a medullary thyroid cancer that begins in the thyroid gland but in a different type of cell than that which produces thyroid hormone.
 The origin of this cancer is the C-cell, which is normally dispersed throughout the thyroid and secretes the hormone calcitonin, which helps control the level of calcium in the bloodstream.
 The cancer produces excessive amounts of calcitonin.
 Because medullary thyroid cancer can also produce other hormones, it can cause unusual symptoms.

 About 80% of people with anaplastic cancer die within 1 year, even with treatment.
-However, treatment with chemotherapy and radiation therapy before and after surgery has resulted in some cures.
+Treatment of anaplastic cancer may include surgery to remove the thyroid gland (and sometimes the surrounding tissue), radiation therapy, chemotherapy, or a combination.
+In some people (such as people with small tumors that have not spread), treatment with chemotherapy and radiation therapy before and after surgery has resulted in some cures.
 Radioactive iodine is not helpful in the treatment of this type of cancer.